snytkine/snytkine.github.io/_bind/features.md

 # Bind Framework Features
-Bind in an Annotation based Dependency Injection Container (DI Container) In TypeScript terminology the Annotation is called a Decorator, we are using terms Annotation and Decorator interchangeably
+Bind in an Annotation based Dependency Injection Container (DI Container) In TypeScript terminology the Annotation is called a Decorator.
 We will try to use _Decorator_ term but if you see the term _Annotation_ remember that it refers to the TypeScript's Decorator